Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 @left: page, text
 At the airport, her dad hugged her tight.
-“Sophie, be gentle with Wind.
-He’s a good boy, and he clearly loves you,” he said.
+“Sophie, be gentle with Wind, he loves you,” he said.
 “And come back in one piece.”

 Her brother grinned and parroted, “Be gentle with Wind, no biting…” — rubbing his arm.
 She had bitten her brother once, when she was six, and neither of them had ever forgotten it.